Bobby Sherman: Post-entertainment career

 In 1974, Sherman guest-starred on an episode of the Jack Webb television series Emergency! ("Fools", season 3, episode 17, aired January 19, 1974), and found a new calling.
 Eventually, he left the public spotlight and became a paramedic.
 He volunteered with the Los Angeles Police Department, working with paramedics and giving CPR and first aid classes.
 He became a technical Reserve Police Officer with the Los Angeles Police Department in the 1990s, a position he still held as of 2017.
 For more than a decade he served as a medical training officer at the Los Angeles Police Academy, instructing thousands of police officers in first aid and CPR.
 He was named LAPD's Reserve Officer of the Year in 1999.

 Sherman also became a reserve deputy sheriff in 1999 with the San Bernardino County Sheriff's Department, continuing his CPR and emergency training of new deputy hires.
 He retired from the sheriff's department in 2010.

 Sherman and his wife co-founded the Brigitte & Bobby Sherman Children's (BBSC) Foundation.
 The foundation's mission is to provide motivated students in Ghana with a high-quality education and music program, and to provide tools to pursue higher education.

 Personal life, illness and death

 Sherman was born to Robert Cabot Sherman Sr. and Juanita (née Freeman) Sherman in Santa Monica, California.
-He grew up in the Van Nuys neighborhood of Los Angeles, with his sister Darlene.
+He grew up in the Van Nuys neighborhood of Los Angeles, with his sister Darlene Sherman (later Mack).

-Actress Jill Haworth, girlfriend of Sal Mineo, confirmed to author Michael Gregg Michaud, for his book Sal Mineo: A Biography, that she caught Sherman and Mineo having sex in her bed.
-The incident led to her estrangement from Mineo, although the two would ultimately reconcile years later.
+Sherman married Patti Carnel on September 26, 1971.
+With their two sons, Christopher and Tyler, they have ten grandchildren and one great-grandchild.
+Sherman and Carnel divorced in 1979.
+Patti Carnell Sherman later married and divorced David Soul, Sherman's former co-star in Here Come the Brides.
 Sherman married Brigitte Poublon on July 18, 2010, in Las Vegas.
+Sherman and Poublon did not have children, but they did have cats, dogs, and their successful children's foundation in Ghana, Africa.

 In March 2025, Sherman's diagnosis of stage IV kidney cancer was made public.
 He died at his home in Los Angeles, on June 24, 2025, at age 81.